AbdullahSaied52/bank_clients/README.md

 # bank_clients
-this is my first project
+## this is my first project
+## it can add client,remove client,edit information about client and more
+## it make account number for each client and use it for previous operations